 Update 5/19/14: Please check out the comments below this post and read the comment from Kirby (posted on 5/16/14).
 He informed me that this island is actually known as “Cedar Island”.
-He grew up visiting the island and he provides some great context for these photos.
+He grew up visiting Cedar Island and provides some great context for these photos.

 I’ve always been fascinated by abandoned structures and “urban exploration”, so when my friends and I found three abandoned homes and a large commercial fishing boat on Parramore Island off the coast of Virginia, I was ecstatic.
 Luckily, I had my camera with me.

-Back in 2008, I started going on a yearly fishing trip to Wachapreague, VA with a bunch of college friends.
+Back in 2008, I started going on a yearly fishing trip to Wachapreague, VA with some college friends.
 My friend Jamie rallies us all together every Memorial Day weekend, as he’s been going on this same yearly trip with his Uncle since he was a wee lad, and now it’s a yearly tradition.

 Wachapreague is a tiny little town on the eastern seaboard with around 250 full-time residents.
 It’s very quiet there, and cell phone reception is almost nonexistent, so it’s an excellent place to disconnect and relax.

 On a typical day in Wachapreague, we wake up in the wee hours of the morning, pack the coolers full of bait (and beverages), rent a couple of 16 foot Carolina Skiffs, and fish in the eastern shore for fluke (summer flounder) for a few hours.

 Then everyone heads east to one of the barrier islands (here’s a Google Maps link) to dock for lunch, drinks and other various shenanigans.
 Sometimes there’s a potato cannon.

 I’ve seen remnants lying around on this particular island in the past that led me to believe that people used to live there… Like an old rusted undercarriage from a car.